dotnet/csharplang/spec/classes.md

 ### Partial methods

 Partial methods can be defined in one part of a type declaration and implemented in another.
-The implementation is optional; if no part implements the partial method, the partial method declaration and all calls to it are removed from the type declaration resulting from the combination of the parts.
+The implementation may be optional or required, depending on method signature; if no part implements the partial method, the partial method declaration and all calls to it are removed from the type declaration resulting from the combination of the parts.

-Partial methods cannot define access modifiers, but are implicitly `private`.
-Their return type must be `void`, and their parameters cannot have the `out` modifier.
-The identifier `partial` is recognized as a special keyword in a method declaration only if it appears right before the `void` type; otherwise it can be used as a normal identifier.
-A partial method cannot explicitly implement interface methods.
+The identifier `partial` is recognized as a special keyword in a method declaration only if it appears right before the return type; otherwise it can be used as a normal identifier.

+Partial method must have an implementation part in following cases:

+* It has any accessibility modifiers (even `private`).
+* It has any return type other than `void`.
+* It has `out` parameter.
+* It has a `virtual`, `override`, `sealed`, `new`, or `extern` modifier.

 There are two kinds of partial method declarations: If the body of the method declaration is a semicolon, the declaration is said to be a ***defining partial method declaration***.
 If the body is given as a *block*, the declaration is said to be an ***implementing partial method declaration***.
 Across the parts of a type declaration there can be only one defining partial method declaration with a given signature, and there can be only one implementing partial method declaration with a given signature.
 If an implementing partial method declaration is given, a corresponding defining partial method declaration must exist, and the declarations must match as specified in the following: